 How to avoid measuring

 There are several ways in which I try to avoid that I should measure with a tape measure when I have to copy or enlarge something.
-For example, while carving my previous sculpture, 'Ferns’, I made the model in a scale of 1 on 4 -.
+For example, while carving my previous sculpture, 'Ferns’, I made the model in a scale of 1 apart from 4 in the beginning.
 From that I took the sizes with a compass, which I then 'walked' four times across the piece of stone, so there would be no digits to convert.
 Whenever I needed to convert sizes with a calculator, or out of my head, or just needed to measure and reproduce something, I'd sometimes already forgotten the numbers once I'd stepped away from my model.
 So then I have to get back, measure again, remember, and measure on the new piece, draw the measurements, etc..
 I once did that, in the beginning, and soon got tired of it.
 Hence the compass.
 Or calipers, or pointing machine, or…. but no, I'm not going to tell all my tricks.
 In any case I like it if I don't need to think too much, and when the measuring process takes as little attention as possible.
 Sorry, but sometimes I think I'd rather be lazy than tired.

 It's even easier for reliefs.
 Just ake a picture in the correct size, lay that on the stone, and transfer it to the stone.
 Then all I need to do is carve it out, easy as that.
 Of course I won't tell you all the tricks I've discovered over the years.
 But the main trick is that of course I'm not going to magnify such a picture with grids.
 Or printing and pasting down A4-sized pages with adhesive tape.
 I have emailed the picture to the copyshop, and they enlarged it to about 120 cms, and Koen is done.